philpennock/character/README.md

 With no Go environment variables set, that go command should thus give you an output executable at `$HOME/go/bin/character`.

+Note: A future release will transition entirely to “Go Module” mode and remove the GNUmakefile.
+(After I figure out a sane way to build `LICENSES_all.txt` without godep).

 ### WASM

 Using `make wasm` a directory `wasm` will be created; the `character` binary